wisonye/arch-linux/installation-tutorial-book/src/install-lightdm.md

     webkit_theme = lightdm-webkit-theme-aether
     ```

-    Save it and logout to take affect.
+    Save it and logout to take effect.